Aerolínea Lanhsa Flight 018

 Aerolínea Lanhsa Flight 018 was a charter flight on 17 March 2025, from Juan Manuel Gálvez International Airport, on Roatán Island, department of Islas de la Bahía, to Golosón International Airport in La Ceiba, department of Atlántida.
-The aircraft crashed into the sea at 18:18 local time after experiencing engine failure shortly after takeoff, killing 12 of the 17 passengers and crew, including Honduran singer and politician Aurelio Martínez.
+The aircraft, a British Aerospace Jetstream 31, crashed into the sea at 18:18 local time after experiencing engine failure shortly after takeoff, killing 12 of the 17 passengers and crew, including Honduran singer and politician Aurelio Martínez.
 The wreckage was found one kilometer (0.62 miles) off the coast according to the authorities.

 Background

 Aircraft

 The aircraft involved was a 35-year old British Aerospace Jetstream 32 manufactured in 1989 powered by twin Honeywell TPE331 turboprop engines registered as HR-AYW and operated by Honduran airline Aerolínea Lanhsa.

 Passengers and crew

 There were 17 people on board, two crew and 15 passengers.
 A French woman and an American were among the passengers.
 All of the victims were Hondurans.
-The flight crew consisted of pilot Luis Ángel Araya and co-pilot Francisco Lagos.
+The flight crew consisted of 52-year-old captain Luis Ángel Araya and first officer Francisco Lagos, 29.
 Musician and former congressman Aurelio Martínez, one of the victims, was on board the aircraft.
 Of the five rescued people, all were sent to a hospital, including a man with a fractured shinbone and minor head trauma.